NCAR/climate-primer-water/doc/ch6_downscaling.rst

 excessively increasing the overall computational cost.

-An example of such a model is the U.S. Department of Energy’s, Energy Exascale Earth System Model (E3SM; Zhang et al. 2024) model, a state-of-the-art Earth system model designed to run on exascale supercomputers.
-The E3SM model integrates various components of the Earth system, including the atmosphere, ocean, sea ice, and land, to provide a comprehensive understanding of climate interactions and feedbacks.
+An example of such a model is the U.S. Department of Energy’s, Energy Exascale Earth System Model ([E3SM] Zhang et al. 2024) model, a state-of-the-art Earth system model designed to run on exascale supercomputers.
+The E3SM model integrates components of the Earth system, including the atmosphere, ocean, sea ice, and land, to provide a comprehensive understanding of climate interactions and feedbacks.